SAP Ariba Licensing Guide for CIOs and Procurement Leaders

 Key points include:

 - Value of Enterprise Account: When a supplier pays the subscription, they get an Enterprise Account on the Ariba Network.
-This comes with benefits such as advanced technical support, integration capabilities (cXML/EDI integration is usually available only at certain tier levels), better reporting, and marketing opportunities (like showcasing Ariba badges or responding to more leads).
+This comes with benefits such as advanced technical support, integration capabilities (cXML/EDI integration is typically available only at certain tier levels), enhanced reporting, and marketing opportunities (such as showcasing Ariba badges or responding to more leads).
 The idea is that larger suppliers pay more but also gain tools to streamline their connections with multiple customers.

 Network Access Fees and Other Charges